Wandering Bajans

 It is also far.
 Really far.
 From Barbados I was looking at 30+ hours of travel each way — which means that when you go, you commit properly.

 Four weeks is the minimum to do both islands justice.
 Three weeks is doable if you focus.
-Two weeks means picking one island and doing it properly rather than rushing both.
+Two weeks means picking one island and doing it properly rather than rushing both — read the full North Island vs South Island comparison if you need to decide.

 New Zealand goes by its Māori name Aotearoa — Land of the Long White Cloud — and understanding that Māori culture is woven into every aspect of the country makes the experience significantly richer.